How can patent owners best enforce their rights in your jurisdiction?

 In infringement cases before the Federal Court of Justice, the parties must be represented by attorneys at law admitted before the Federal Court of Justice.
 This is not the case in validity cases, although it is recommended.

 To what extent is forum selection possible in your jurisdiction?

 In practice, forum selection within the 13 district courts elected is possible.
-Only in rare cases is the plaintiff bound to a subset of these courts due to a regional restricted infringement.
+Only in rare cases is the plaintiff bound to a subset of those courts owing to a regionally restricted infringement.
 The venue should be diligently chosen based on the case’s complexity and any applicable time constraints.

 If there is a high likelihood of patent infringement but material evidence is unavailable, the patent owner may ask to inspect the alleged infringer’s premises and infringing devices (eg, as exhibited at a trade fair).
 This is possible on an urgent basis.

-Pre-trial discovery, to the extent that it is known in the United Kingdom and the United States, does not exist in Germany.
+Full pretrial discovery, to the extent known in the United Kingdom and the United States, does not exist in Germany.

 To what extent is evidence written and oral at proceedings?

-To a very large extent, evidence is written in German patent infringement and validity proceedings.
-Oral expert testimony or witness cross examination is extremely rare.
+In an overwhelming number of cases, evidence is written in German patent infringement and validity proceedings.
+Oral expert testimony or witness cross-examination is extremely rare.
 The parties are invited to present written expert opinions.

 What role, if any, can expert witnesses play?